Blog icon

 • Long development times mean nuclear won’t be able to make a significant contribution to achieving net zero emissions by 2050.

-This explainer was updated on 22 May 2024 to account for new data on large-scale nuclear costings included in GenCost 2023-24 report.
+This explainer was updated on 20 September 2024 to clarify assumptions for large-scale nuclear costings included in GenCost 2023-24 report.

 As Australia works towards emissions reduction targets in the transition to net zero, we know the electricity sector has a major role to play.
 We also know it makes sense to assess a full range of technologies: some new and emerging, some established and proven.